Skip to main content

 Legal and Regulatory Environment

-The Companies Act, 2013 also establishes differential reporting and regulatory requirements based on the nature and size of entities.
-Listed companies and other specified entities are subject to enhanced financial reporting and audit requirements, including oversight by NFRA, while smaller entities may apply simplified reporting frameworks and are subject to oversight primarily through ICAI’s regulatory mechanisms.
+India maintains a differential reporting framework based on the nature and size of entities.
+Listed companies, large unlisted companies, banks, insurance companies, and other specified public interest entities are subject to enhanced financial reporting, auditing, and regulatory oversight requirements.
+Smaller entities may apply simplified financial reporting frameworks and are generally subject to less extensive regulatory requirements.

 Regulation of Chartered Accountants

-The Institute of Chartered Accountants of India (ICAI) was established under the Chartered Accountants Act, 1949 and is responsible for regulating the profession of Chartered Accountants in India.
-The Act grants ICAI authority to establish initial and continuing professional development requirements, maintain a register of members, establish ethical, professional, and technical standards, monitor compliance with applicable standards, and investigate and discipline members for professional misconduct.
+The Institute of Chartered Accountants of India (ICAI) was established under the Chartered Accountants Act, 1949 and is responsible for regulating the Chartered Accountancy profession in India.
+ICAI is responsible for establishing initial and continuing professional development requirements, maintaining the register of members, issuing certificates of practice, establishing ethical and technical requirements for members, and operating investigation and disciplinary mechanisms for professional misconduct.

-ICAI is also responsible for developing accounting and auditing standards through its standard-setting boards, including the Accounting Standards Board and the Auditing and Assurance Standards Board.
-These standards are recommended to the Ministry of Corporate Affairs for notification under the Companies Act, 2013.
+ICAI also plays a central role in the development of accounting and auditing standards through its standard-setting boards, including the Accounting Standards Board and the Auditing and Assurance Standards Board.
+Accounting and auditing standards developed by ICAI are recommended to the Central Government for notification under the Companies Act, 2013 and other applicable legislation.

 Regulation of Cost and Management Accountants

-The Institute of Cost Accountants of India (ICMAI) was established under the Cost and Works Accountants Act, 1959 and regulates the profession of Cost and Management Accountants in India.
-The institute is responsible for maintaining a register of members, issuing certificates of practice, establishing professional education and development requirements, setting ethical, professional, and technical standards, monitoring compliance, and investigating and disciplining members for professional misconduct.
+The Institute of Cost Accountants of India (ICMAI) was established under the Cost and Works Accountants Act, 1959 and is responsible for regulating the Cost and Management Accountancy profession in India.
+ICMAI is responsible for establishing entry and continuing professional development requirements, maintaining the register of members, issuing certificates of practice, establishing ethical and professional requirements, and operating investigation and disciplinary mechanisms for professional misconduct.

 Members of ICMAI are authorized to provide cost accounting and cost audit services, including cost audits required under the Companies Act, 2013.
-However, statutory financial statement audits may only be conducted by Chartered Accountants.
-ICMAI members may perform such audits only if they are also members of ICAI and hold the relevant certificate of practice.
+Statutory audits of financial statements, however, may only be conducted by Chartered Accountants holding a valid certificate of practice.

-ICMAI has established a Peer Review Board to conduct reviews of the work of practicing members and promote compliance with professional standards.
-A Quality Review Board has also been established under the Cost and Works Accountants Act to review the quality of services provided by Cost and Management Accountants.
+ICMAI operates a Peer Review Board to assess compliance with professional and technical standards among practicing members.
+The Quality Review Board, established under the Cost and Works Accountants Act, 1959, is responsible for reviewing the quality of services provided by Cost and Management Accountants and making recommendations to enhance professional quality and compliance.

-Statutory auditors in India are required to be members of the Institute of Chartered Accountants of India (ICAI) and hold a certificate of practice issued by ICAI.
-ICAI, established under the Chartered Accountants Act, 1949 (as amended), continues to regulate its members, including establishing professional standards, monitoring compliance, and operating an investigative and disciplinary system.
+Statutory auditors in India are required to be members of the Institute of Chartered Accountants of India (ICAI) and hold a valid certificate of practice issued by ICAI.
+While NFRA exercises independent oversight over auditors and audit firms within its jurisdiction, ICAI continues to regulate its members through the establishment of professional and ethical requirements, continuing professional development requirements, and investigation and disciplinary mechanisms.

 The Institute of Chartered Accountants of India (ICAI)

-ICAI developed a Peer Review Mechanism in 2002, which covers audit work performed by its members and is designed to assess compliance with applicable professional standards.
-In accordance with the Companies Act, 2013, only members of ICAI holding a certificate of practice are authorized to conduct statutory financial statement audits.
+ICAI also operates a Peer Review Board that conducts reviews of firms undertaking assurance engagements to assess compliance with professional standards and quality management requirements.
+In accordance with the Companies Act, 2013, only members of ICAI holding a valid certificate of practice are authorized to conduct statutory financial statement audits.

-ICAI is a founding member of IFAC and is also a member of the Confederation of Asian and Pacific Accountants and the South Asian Federation of Accountants.
+In addition to its national role, ICAI is a founding member of the International Federation of Accountants and is a member of the Confederation of Asian and Pacific Accountants and the South Asian Federation of Accountants.

-The Institute of Cost Accountants of India (ICAI-CMA)
+The Institute of Cost Accountants of India (ICMAI)

-Members of ICAI-CMA are authorized to provide cost accounting and cost audit services, including those required under the Companies Act, 2013.
-However, statutory financial statement audits may only be conducted by Chartered Accountants.
-ICAI-CMA members may perform such audits only if they are also members of ICAI and hold a certificate of practice issued by ICAI.
+Members of ICMAI are authorized to provide cost accounting and cost audit services, including cost audits required under the Companies Act, 2013.
+Statutory audits of financial statements, however, may only be conducted by Chartered Accountants holding a valid certificate of practice.

-ICAI-CMA is a member of IFAC, the Confederation of Asian and Pacific Accountants, and the South Asian Federation of Accountants.
+In addition to its national role, ICMAI is a member of the International Federation of Accountants, the Confederation of Asian and Pacific Accountants, and the South Asian Federation of Accountants.

 Adoption of International Standards